The Year of the Flood: Science and Technology

 In this hyper-capitalist society, scientists work for and answer to the global corporations, creating products upon which the citizens become dependent.
 Any ethical concern or moral practice is disregarded, only considering the potential consumerist profits.
 Consumerism replaces any idealist principles.
 The advancement of technology has only further expanded the capitalist framework and materialistic attitudes within the class hierarchy.
 It is the developed cosmetic procedures which allow Toby to completely change her appearance, in order to hide from her stalker Blanco.
 This includes a 'Mo'hair' transplant.

 In this way, nature is seen only as a means to exploit and profit from.
 Consequently, the entire ecosystem is corrupted, with many animal species rapidly becoming extinct.
 Instead of trying to reduce their environmental impact, scientists only continue experimenting on these animals.
 They keep on trying to splice animals together, creating a new animal through this mix between natural animals, such as the 'Liobam' (a blend of lion and sheep).
 Many of these new animals are formed and utilised for their by products, including a combination of goat and spider to yield silk bulletproof vests and 'Mo'Hairs', which are colourful sheep to make better, natural wigs.
 Science lacks any restraint in their pursuit of new commodities.

 Religion

 Using the primary religious sect of the God's Gardeners, Atwood presents an environmentally focused religious movement.
 Adam One, the religious leader, leads the God's Gardeners in a pacifist and greener life style.
-The novel is littered with his sermons and hymns, where the religious sect revere environmental activists in their own calendar of special saints, such as Saint Euell Gibbons, Saint James Lovelock and Saint Jane Jacobs, amongst others.
+The novel is littered with his sermons and hymns, where the religious sect revere environmental activists in their own calendar of special saints, such as Saint Gibbons, Saint James Lovelock and Saint Jane Jacobs, amongst others.
 As a result, the Gardeners do not eat meat, having taken 'Vegivows', and are horrified by the carnivorous lifestyle.